Teemperor/wasm-module/README.md

 A parser and serializer for WebAssembly modules.

-## Known Bugs

-* The LEB128 parser could be buggy for big(ger) 32 bit integers
-* Not all instructions from the draft are supported yet.

 ## Binary format

 As the binary format of WASM is still up to decision, this parser is currently using it's own